habib256/thymioHTTP/README.md

 2020-07-20 VERHILLE Arnaud

-This is a javascript node-based application that create an HTTP access to the thymio-device-manager running under Thymio Suite 2.x
+This is a javascript node-based application that create an HTTP access to the thymio-device-manager running under Thymio Suite 2.x.
+The main goal of this project is to provide an access to the Thymio(s) from the Berkeley Snap!
+Scratch like programming langage.

 ## Getting started